 Selling gets easier when your sales team understands this concept.

-When you consciously choose to obsess on how every word you utter to help lead that shopper to trust you, you will make more sales.
+When you consciously obsess about how every word you utter helps lead that shopper to trust you, you will make more sales.

 See also, 10 Retail Selling Tips

 I was ready to leave and wash my hand because the salesman had not built my trust.
 He’d abused it.
 The young couple left because they didn’t come in to feel violated by images of dismemberment.